Bellevue Transit Center

-Bellevue Transit Center (BTC) is a bus station and future light rail station in Bellevue, Washington, a suburb of Seattle.
+Bellevue Transit Center (BTC) is a bus station and light rail station in Bellevue, Washington, a suburb of Seattle.
 It is the main transit hub for the Eastside of King County, serving 20 routes from King County Metro and Sound Transit Express.
 The transit center is the western terminus of the RapidRide B Line, which runs east to Redmond.

-A Link light rail station will be built to the east of the transit center near the Bellevue City Hall.
-The station, to be named Bellevue Downtown, will be at the east portal of a tunnel and have two entrances at 110th and 112th avenues.
+A Link light rail station, named Bellevue Downtown, was built to the east of the transit center near the Bellevue City Hall.
+The station is at the east portal of the Downtown Bellevue tunnel and has two entrances at 110th and 112th avenues.
+It opened in 2024 as part of the initial starter segment of the 2 Line.
+The Stride bus rapid transit system will have two lines that terminate at the transit center.

 Location

-Bellevue Transit Center is located on one block of Northeast 6th Street between Northeast 108th Street and Northeast 110th Street in Downtown Bellevue.
+The bus platforms for Bellevue Transit Center are located on one block of Northeast 6th Street between Northeast 108th Street and Northeast 110th Street in Downtown Bellevue.

 History

 The original transit center in downtown Bellevue was opened in 1985, at a cost of $5 million, consisting of 6 bus bays on Northeast 6th Street.
 It was preceded by a temporary transit hub near the Puget Power Building established in 1982.

-A new, $21 million transit center at the site was built on the site in 2002, adding additional bus bays and modernizing the facility as part of the Sound Transit Express program.
+A new, $21 million transit center was built on the site in 2002, adding additional bus bays and modernizing the facility as part of the Sound Transit Express program.
 The following year, additional amenities were added to the transit center as part of the project's second phase; a customer service kiosk, bicycle facilities, a public restroom, and a police station were added.
-A direct access ramp to Interstate 405 for buses and carpools was also opened in 2004.
+A city-funded travel assistance service was based out of the facility beginning in 2008.
+The center closed in December 2020 for light rail construction.

-Future
+A direct access ramp from Northeast 6th Street to Interstate 405 for buses and carpools was also opened in 2004.
+To accommodate the ramp's height, the nearby Northeast 4th Street overpass was demolished and replaced.